A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Method Validation

 where $E_\mathrm{bw1}$ and $E_\mathrm{bw2}$ are the area-specific emissive powers of the plates, $D$ is the separation distance and $q_\mathrm{z}$ is the area-specific energy transfer rate, $E_\mathrm{b1}$ is the area-specific emissive power of the medium at the surface of the first wall and $E_\mathrm{b}(z)$ is the linearly changing area-specific emissive power of the medium, as a function of position.
 For the present analysis $E_\mathrm{b}(z)$ was normalized by $E_\mathrm{bw1}$, and $E_\mathrm{bw2}$ was set to zero, with $\varepsilon_\mathrm{w1}=\varepsilon_\mathrm{w2}=1$, which simplifies equations \eqref{eq:diffusion_approx} to:

 Equation \eqref{eq:diffusion_simple} produces a straight line, and for high extinction, the $\beta$ terms become dominant, and the endpoints are approximately the points (0,1) and (1,0).

-Figure \ref{fig1} shows the result of application of the proposed transformation, utilizing that $\mathbf{S}_\infty=\mathbf{F}$ meaning $\mathbf{A}=\mathbf{F}$ while $\mathbf{R}=\mathbf{0}$.
+Figure \ref{fig1} shows the result of application of the proposed formulation, utilizing that $\mathbf{A}=\mathbf{F}$ while $\mathbf{R}=\mathbf{0}$.
 To compare with equation \eqref{eq:diffusion_simple}, the following ratio was calculated along the short centre line:

-Figure \ref{fig1} shows equation \eqref{eq:diffusion_simple} compared to the results of the proposed transformation, when calculated from equation \eqref{eq:diffusion_compare}, along the centre line of the short dimension, with an $\mathbf{F}$ produced from sampling $10^9$ rays uniformly in a $3\times 51$ domain of dimensions 1000 m by 1 m.
+Figure \ref{fig1} shows equation \eqref{eq:diffusion_simple} compared to the results of the proposed formulation, when calculated from equation \eqref{eq:diffusion_compare}, along the centre line of the short dimension, with an $\mathbf{F}$ produced from sampling $10^9$ rays uniformly in a $3\times 51$ domain of dimensions 1000 m by 1 m.

-\subsection{Comparison to Crosbie and Schrenker}
+\subsubsection{Comparison to Crosbie and Schrenker}

 The two-dimensional results of Crosbie and Schrenker \citep{Crosbie1984} are used for validation.
-Figure \ref{fig2} was produced by modifying the model of this report by setting gas emissions to zero, since these were neglected by Crosbie and Schrenker, which creates a non-uniform negative source flux in the domain for the absorbing-scattering case.
-This was achieved by setting the emission probability of gasses in $(\mathbf{1} - \mathbf{B})^T$ (lower blocks) to zero in equations \eqref{eq:A} and \eqref{eq:R}.
+Figure \ref{fig2} was produced by modifying the model of this paper by setting gas thermal emissions to zero, since these were neglected by Crosbie and Schrenker, which creates a non-uniform negative source flux in the domain for the absorbing-scattering case.
+This was achieved by zeroing the gas-emitter rows of $\mathbf{A}$ (lower blocks) from equation \eqref{eq:A}, while leaving $\mathbf{R}$ from equation \eqref{eq:R} unchanged so that the gas still scatters incident radiation.
 Table \ref{tab:table1} provides an overview of the parameters of the cases used for comparison.